cloudfoundry/cf-smoke-tests/README.md

 ### Dependency Management

 Smoke Tests use modules to manage `go` dependencies.
+These dependencies, together with the version of `go` itself, are automatically bumped by the CI pipeline defied in the [cf-smoke-tests-release](https://github.com/cloudfoundry/cf-smoke-tests-release/tree/main/ci) repo.

 All `go` packages required to run smoke tests are vendored into the `vendor/` directory.